mrsimpson/supaslides/README.md

-# Slideshow frontend
+# SupaSlides

+Get engaged with your audience!

-Webapps for enabling realtime interactions between presenter and audience in a remote presentation.
+Webapp(s) for enabling realtime interactions between presenter and audience in a remote presentation.

 ## Motivation